 - ECOS3019 Capital and Dynamics

 - ECOS3021 Business Cycles and Asset Markets

-Please note: Some additional prerequisites from outside of the major will be required for some options on the list of electives for this major.
+Please note: Additional prerequisites from outside of the major are required for some options on the list of electives for this major.
 Please check Table A for details of the unit prerequisites, corequisites and other requirements.

 School of Economics